The Best of Bros

 The Best of Bros is the first compilation album by British pop band Bros.
 The album was released on 1 March 2004 by Columbia Records.
 The album includes all of the band's singles, along with selected album tracks and B-sides.
 Nicky Graham and Tom Watkins are credited as the songwriters for the tracks taken from Push, instead of their original credit as "The Brothers".

-The album was certified silver by the BPI for sales over 60.000 copies in March 2019.
+The album has been certified silver by the BPI for sales of over 60,000 copies in the UK.